vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

         of charge from 35%, 54.1 kWh delivered in 35 minutes, and a final cost of $11.58.">
 </a>

-## Stop 4 - Only Needed Because We're Renting
+## Stop 5 - Only Needed Because We're Renting

-Just one last stop!
-We needed to return the car at over 70% charge, so after 143 miles of driving we ended up back at the Electrify America Station in Rosemont at the Fashion Outlets.
+Just one last stop, but only because this was a rental car!
+With this rental (and likely most) we needed to return the car at over 70% charge, so after 143 miles of driving we ended up back at the Electrify America Station in Rosemont at the Fashion Outlets that we started at.
 We arrived with 46% charge, and we charged up to 78% **in just 8 minutes** for $14.39!

 <a class="image-link" href="/post-assets/ev-roadtrip/day3/rosemont-day3-receipt.webp"